Independent African news, markets, culture and politics.

 We have enough nukes to blow up the world 150 times – Trump — RT World News

-Trump’s claim that Russia and China are secretly conducting nuclear tests has been disputed, with both countries’ last confirmed nuclear detonations occurring decades ago.
-Russia’s last test was in 1990, while China’s was in 1996.
-Kremlin spokesman Dmitry Peskov stated that Russia’s recent trials of the Burevestnik nuclear-powered cruise missile and the Poseidon underwater drone did not involve nuclear explosions.
-China’s Foreign Ministry has also urged the US to honor its obligations under the Comprehensive Nuclear-Test-Ban Treaty and maintain the global moratorium on nuclear testing.
+U.S. Energy Secretary Chris Wright clarified that any testing ordered by Trump would not involve actual nuclear detonations.
+Instead, the program would consist of “non‑critical tests” as part of a broader modernization effort.
+Trump’s claim that Russia and China are secretly conducting nuclear tests has been disputed.
+Russia’s last confirmed test was in 1990 and China’s in 1996.
+Kremlin spokesman Dmitry Peskov said that recent trials of Russia’s Burevestnik nuclear‑powered cruise missile and the Poseidon underwater drone did not involve nuclear explosions.
+China’s Foreign Ministry has urged the United States to honor its obligations under the Comprehensive Nuclear‑Test‑Ban Treaty and to maintain the global testing moratorium.

 Scroll to Top